 Table and figure legends should be listed one after the other at the end of the main document, after the References.
 Please do not write a legend below each figure.

 Technical requirements for illustrative material

-Figures must be submitted in one of the following formats: cdr, tiff, jpg, ai, bmp or eps.
-Photographs must be of good quality, at a minimum resolution of 300 dpi and must be submitted in tiff or jpg format.
+Figures must be submitted in one of the following formats: jpg, bmp, gif, png or pdf.
+Photographs must be of good quality, at a minimum resolution of 300 dpi.
 For guidance, the journal's standard figure sizes are 84 mm (single column) and 174 mm (double column), and the full depth of the page is 226 mm.
 Figures and photographs will NOT be accepted if embedded into MS Office files.
 Each figure should include a magnification scale bar when appropriate; do NOT use magnification factors in the figure legends.

 In this section, mention all people who contributed substantially to the study but cannot be regarded as co-authors, and acknowledge all sources of funding.
 Information should be brief, and should not include thanks to anonymous referees and editors, inessential words, or effusive comments.
 Authors should obtain written permission to include the names of these individuals in the Acknowledgments section.

 Please do not put acknowledgments into the body of the manuscript because it may unblind the authors.
 Paste it in a specific tag of the Submission System.